Aarhus: Food, drink, and nightlife

 Aarhus has a large variety of restaurants and eateries offering food from cultures all over the world, especially Mediterranean and Asian, but also international gourmet cuisine, traditional Danish food and New Nordic Cuisine.
 Among the oldest restaurants are Rådhuscafeen (lit.
 The City Hall Café), opened in 1924, serving a menu of traditional Danish meals, and Peter Gift from 1906, a tavern with a broad beer selection and a menu of smørrebrød and other Danish dishes.
 In Aarhus, New Nordic can be experienced at Kähler Villa Dining, Hærværk and Domestic, but local produce can be had at many places, especially at the twice-weekly food markets in Frederiksbjerg.
 Aarhus and Central Denmark Region was selected as European Region of Gastronomy in 2017.
-The city (and municipality) is a member of the Délice Network, an international non-profit organization nurturing and facilitating knowledge exchange in gastronomy.
+The city (and municipality) is a member of the Délice Network, an international non-profit organisation nurturing and facilitating knowledge exchange in gastronomy.

 Appraised high-end restaurants serving international gourmet cuisine include Frederikshøj, Substans, Gastromé, Det Glade Vanvid, Nordisk Spisehus, Restaurant Varna, Restaurant ET, Gäst, Brasserie Belli, Møf.
 Restaurants in Aarhus were the first in provincial Denmark to receive Michelin stars since 2015, when Michelin inspectors ventured outside Copenhagen for the first time.

 Vendors of street food are numerous throughout the centre, often selling from small trailers on permanent locations formally known as Pølsevogne (lit. sausage wagons), traditionally serving a Danish variety of hot dogs, sausages and other fast food.
 There are increasingly more outlets inspired by other cultural flavours such as sushi, kebab and currywurst.

 The city centre is packed with cafés, especially along the river and the Latin quarter.
 Some of them also include an evening restaurant, such as Café Casablanca, Café Carlton, Café Cross and Gyngen.
-Aarhus Street Food and Aarhus Central Food Market are two indoor food courts from 2016 in the city centre, comprising a variety of street food restaurants, cafés and bars.
+Aarhus Street Food from 2016, Markedshallen Nikolinehus from 2022, and Banken Food Hall from 2024, are three indoor food courts in the inner city, comprising a variety of street food restaurants, cafés and bars.